apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 You can abort runs with the statuses **READY**, **RUNNING**, or **TIMING-OUT** in two ways:

 - **Immediately** - this is the default option.
-- **Gracefully** - the actor run receives a signal about aborting via the `aborting` and `persistState` events and is force-aborted after 30 seconds.
+- **Gracefully** - the Actor run receives a signal about aborting via the `aborting` and `persistState` events and is force-aborted after 30 seconds.
 This is helpful in cases where you plan to resurrect the run later because it saves the actor's state.
-When resurrected, the actor can restart where it left off.
+When resurrected, the Actor can restart where it left off.

-You can abort a run in the Apify Console using the **Abort** button or via API using the [Abort run](/api/v2#/reference/actor-runs/abort-run/abort-run) endpoint.
+You can abort a run in Apify Console using the **Abort** button or via API using the [Abort run](/api/v2#/reference/actor-runs/abort-run/abort-run) endpoint.

 ### Resurrection of finished run

-Any actor run in a terminal state, i.e., run with status **FINISHED**, **FAILED**, **ABORTED**, and **TIMED-OUT**, might be resurrected back to a **RUNNING** state.
-This is helpful in many cases, for example, when the timeout for actor run was too low or in case of an unexpected error.
+Any Actor run in a terminal state, i.e., run with status **FINISHED**, **FAILED**, **ABORTED**, and **TIMED-OUT**, might be resurrected back to a **RUNNING** state.
+This is helpful in many cases, for example, when the timeout for an Actor run was too low or in case of an unexpected error.

 The whole process of resurrection looks as follows:

 - Run status will be updated to **RUNNING**, and its container will be restarted with the same storages (the same behavior as when the run gets migrated to the new server).
 - Updated duration will include the time when the actor was not running.
 This does not affect compute unit consumption.
-- Timeout will be counted from the point when this actor run was resurrected.
+- Timeout will be counted from the point when this Actor run was resurrected.

 Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [Resurrect run](/api/v2#/reference/actors/resurrect-run) API endpoint.

 > You can also adjust timeout, memory, or change actor build prior to the resurrection.
 This is especially helpful in a case of an error in a code of an actor as it enables you to:
 >
 > - Abort a broken run
-> - Update the actor's code and build the new version
+> - Update the Actor's code and build the new version
 > - Resurrect the run using the new build

 ### Data retention

-An **actor run** is deleted along with its default storages (key-value store, dataset, request queue) after a data retention period which is based on your [subscription plan](https://apify.com/pricing).
+An **Actor run** is deleted along with its default storages (key-value store, dataset, request queue) after a data retention period which is based on your [subscription plan](https://apify.com/pricing).

-An **actor build** is deleted only when it is not tagged and has not been used for over 90 days.
+An **Actor build** is deleted only when it is not tagged and has not been used for over 90 days.

 ## Sharing

-You can share your actor runs with other Apify users via the [access rights](../../access_rights/index.md) system.
+You can share your Actor runs with other Apify users via the [access rights](../../access_rights/index.md) system.